samthor/esm-resolve/README.md

 An ESM import resolver for Node written in pure JS.
 This is written to be part of an [ESM dev server](https://github.com/samthor/dhost) or build process, as Node's import process is impossible to introspect.
-It's also more permissive towards error cases and the default behavior of TypeScript (and therefore VSCode).
+It also allows some cases which would otherwise be failures.

 ## Usage